StuyPulse/team694.github.io/sponsors/index.md

 ---
 layout: page
 title: Sponsors
-description: Stuypulse Robotics can function and participate in FIRST due to the generous support of our many sponsors.
+description: StuyPulse Robotics can function and participate in FIRST due to the generous support of our many sponsors.
 All donations support the team and help to keep it running.
 sponsors:
     - name: D.E.
 Shaw &amp; Co.
       logo: /img/sponsors/deshaw.gif